Quantum Equivalence of the DLP and CDHP for Group Actions

-\begingroup \makeatletter \@thefnmark{$\ast$} \@footnotetext{ Author list in alphabetical order; see \url{https://www.ams.org/profession/leaders/culture/CultureStatement04.pdf}.
-This work was supported in part by the Commission of the European Communities through the Horizon 2020 program under project number 643161 (ECRYPT-NET), and in part by the Research Council KU Leuven grants C14/18/067 and STG/17/019.
-Date of this document: 2018.12.12.} \endgroup
+\begingroup \makeatletter \@thefnmark{} \@footnotetext{ \textsuperscript{*} Author list in alphabetical order; see \url{https://www.ams.org/profession/leaders/culture/CultureStatement04.pdf}.
+This work was supported in part by the Ministry for Business, Innvovation and Employment in New Zealand project UOAX1933, by the Commission of the European Communities through the Horizon 2020 program under project numbers 643161 (ECRYPT-NET) and 830892 (SPARTA), by the French Agence Nationale de la Recherche through ANR CIAO (ANR-19-CE48-0008), by the Research Council KU Leuven grant C14/18/067, and by CyberSecurity Research Flanders with reference number VR20192203. } \endgroup